 Fall Orientation takes place the weekend before our opening convocation, an official welcome to all students, after which classes begin.

-You’ll explore campus life as you talk with your academic adviser; meet student leaders; learn about public safety, student life, and health resources; and more.
-You’ll get your first taste of college-level discussion and analysis as you participate in a small-group discussion of the year’s Common Reading text.
+You’ll explore campus life as you talk with your academic advisor; meet student leaders; learn about public safety, student life, health resources, and more.
+You’ll get your first taste of college-level discussion and analysis as you participate in a small-group discussion of the year’s Common Reading book.

 Expand your horizons by attending a range of campus events.
 You’ll earn academic credit for attending fun, diverse campus programs, such as films, lectures, performances, athletics events, and art exhibits.
 Learn more about Creative Audience.

 Cosmetics, songwriting, math puzzles, community-building, New Orleans culture — those are some recent topics of our First-Year Seminars.
-You choose which three-credit class you take from our wide-ranging, interdisciplinary mix.
+You choose which three-credit class to take from our wide-ranging, interdisciplinary mix.

 In these small, collaborative classes, geared to first-year students, you’ll be with peers who share your interest.
 It’s a challenging but supportive environment to help you adjust to college-level academics and build bonds with your classmates.

 Welcome back to campus after the break!
 The new semester is a good time to look back on the fall semester.
 What did you learn about yourself?
 What worked well, and what should you change?
 What do you need to be successful this semester?

 Motivating talks by NVU President Elaine Collins and a faculty member will inspire you as you focus your efforts on a successful spring semester.

 A big part of college success is making connections — with other students and with your professors.
 And as a first-year student at NVU, there’s no better way to build connections than joining a Learning Community.